nCuky/Spotistics/readme.md

 genres per time of day,
 most common musical mode and key, and more.

+### Project's Goals

 ### Prerequisites

+1. **[Request to download your personal Data from Spotify](mailto:privacy@spotify.com)** - specifically, request to get the **extended streaming history and other technical information for the life of your account**.

-1. **[Download your complete Spotify Personal Data](privacy@spotify.com)** (extended streaming history and other technical information), and put it in a folder the app can access, specifically the `endsong.json` files that contain your listening history.
+   This can take up to 30 days (in practice it's usually less than that), so please be patient.
+When you receive a response, download your data and put it in a folder the app can access, especially the `endsong.json` files that contain your listening history.

-   Sadly, it is **impossible** to fetch the complete listening history of one's Spotify account instantly **on-demand**.
+   Sadly, it is **impossible** to instantly fetch the complete listening history of one's Spotify account **on-demand**.
-   The Spotify API allows for only the last 50 recently played tracks to be fetched, and no more.
+   The Spotify API only allows to fetch the last 50 recently played tracks, and no more.
+This is a hard limitation of the API that unfortunately cannot be circumvented.
    For this reason, the app needs to use a pre-downloaded dataset.
 Every Spotify user can go to their account's [Spotify Privacy Dashboard](https://www.spotify.com/us/account/privacy/#:~:text=Download%20your%20data), and request their data in one of two ways:

     - Clicking the **Request** button at the bottom of that page, using the automated "Download your Data" tool.
-This method gives the streaming history **for the past year** and no more, and at the moment **is not supported** by this project;
+This method yields the streaming history **for the past year** and no more, and at the moment **is not supported by this project**;
-    - **Manually contacting** Spotify and requesting the extended streaming history for the life of your account.
-This method **is preferred** and used by this project, but its major drawback is that it can take up to 30 days to get your data (personally, I received my data after 10 days).
+    - **[Manually contacting](mailto:privacy@spotify.com)** Spotify and requesting the extended streaming history for the life of your account.
+      This method **is preferred** and is used by this project, but its major drawback is that it can take up to 30 days to get your data (personally, I received my data after 10 days).

 2.

 ## Authors